 Matrix strives to be an equal opportunities employer and is committed to diversity amongst its staff, members and trainees.
-We therefore encourage and welcome applications from women, people of minority ethnic origin, people with disabilities and those who are LGBT+, as well as candidates from other groups which are underrepresented in the legal sector.
+We therefore encourage and welcome applications from women, Black, Asian and minority ethnic individuals, disabled people and those who are LGBTQ+, as well as candidates from other groups which are underrepresented in the legal sector.
 We are happy to make reasonable adjustments to enable disabled candidates to demonstrate their suitability for the job.

 Please read our information on our Equality & Diversity activities to see what we do to promote equality.